Welcome to the Association's website.

 Currently, 35 counties are signed up as members of the CLERICUS team and all of the following counties are live and using the CLERICUS application: Holmes, Santa Rosa, Dixie, Taylor, Hernando, Gulf, Highlands, Martin, DeSoto, Walton, Sumter, Nassau, Bradford, Jefferson, Gilchrist, Jackson, Hendry, Columbia, Okeechobee, Putnam, Manatee, Hardee, Wakulla, Liberty, Franklin, Pasco, Baker, Union, Hamilton, Suwannee, Madison, Calhoun, Lafayette, Washington and Glades.

-Hernando County Clerk of Court has a position available for an Applications Systems Analyst I
+Marion County Clerk of Court has a position available for an Auditor I.

 St. Lucie County Clerk of Court has positions open for a Senior .NET Developer, an Accounting Manager and a Senior Accountant.